-We have worked to restore the focus on a back to basics approach through the Australian Government’s Review of the Australian Curriculum which was completed in 2014.
-We are also placing a greater emphasis on science, technology, engineering and mathematics in schools, and conducting research into the provision of foreign languages education across jurisdictions in the senior secondary years.
+The Australian Government has worked to restore the focus on a back to basics approach, placing a greater emphasis on science, technology, engineering and mathematics (STEM) in schools, and conducting research into the provision of languages education across jurisdictions in the senior secondary years.

 Agreed Australian Curriculum